-A sophomore may enroll in an upper division course for lower division credit provided he has earned an average grade of not less than 1.5 grade points in all college work undertaken, and provided he receives the instructor's permission to enroll in the course.
-A second semester sophomore may enroll in an upper division course for upper division credit without the foregoing grade limitations provided the units earned in the upper division course or courses are in excess of the sixty-four units required in the lower division.
+A sophomore may enroll in an upper division course for lower division credit provided be bas earned an average grade of not less than 1.5 grade points in all college work undertaken, and provided be receives the instructor's permission to enroll in the course.
+A second semester sophomore may enroll in an upper division course for upper division credit without the foregoing grade limitations provided the units earned in the upper division course or courses are in excess of the sixty units required in the lower division.

-One "unit" represents an hour recitation or lecture, together with the required preparation, or three hours laboratory work each week for a semester of 18 weeks.
+One "unit" represents an bour recitation or lecture, together with the required preparation, or three hours laboratory work each week for a semester of 18 weeks.

 The semester in which courses are offered is designated as follows: (1) Fall; (2) Spring; (3) Fall and Spring; (4) Year course, beginning either Fall or Spring; (5) Year course.
-Courses designated as "Year course" begin in the Fall, but those given in the list below may be taken in the begin in the Fall, but those given in the list below may be taken before reverse order (i.e., the second semester of the course may be taken before the first semester) or the second semester may be taken alone.
-In the case of other year courses, students who have completed the equivalent cof the first semester's work may seek permission from the instructor to take the second balf of the course.
-Single semester courses having the letter B as a part of the number (as for example, Art 61B) are not supposed to follow another course of the same number unless so indicated in the prerequisites to the course.
+Courses designated as "Year course" begin in the Fall, but those given in the list below may be taken in the reverse order (i.e., the second semester of the course may be taken before the first semester) or the second semester may be taken alone.
+In the case of other year courses, students who have completed the equivalent of the first semester's work may seek permission from the instructor to take the second balf of the course.
+Single semester courses having the letter B as a part of the number (as for example, Art 61B) are not supposed to follow another course.